Privacy Preservation by Local Design in Cooperative Networked Control Systems: Framework of the Privacy Preservation by Local Design

 \subsection{Ordinary Cooperative System}

 The ordinary user-server system for cooperative LQG control is illustrated in Fig. \ref{fig:LQG2original}.
-The user owns a state process to control, the server owns computation capability, and the user employs the server to compute the optimal LQG control inputs for it.
+The user owns a plant to control, the server owns computation capability, and the user employs the server to compute the optimal LQG control inputs for it.

 The user has the following dynamic process to control: